weili6/li_wei_spring2017/final/readme.md

 - Goal: Compare regional distributions of countries in World Happiness Reports of 2015 and 2016
 - Method: Add 'Year' variable to 2 datasets and concatenate them in pandas; Use seaborn.violinplot
 - Result:
-＊1. most regions remain the same＊
+_1. most regions remain the same_
-＊2.
-More countries in Central and Eastern Europe falls between 5-6 in 2016＊
+_2. More countries in Central and Eastern Europe falls between 5-6 in 2016_
-＊3.
-More countries in Sub-Saharan falls around 4 in 2016＊
+_3. More countries in Sub-Saharan falls around 4 in 2016_
 ![Alt text](analysis/ana_1/ana_1_output/plot_1.png)